SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 with one difference:
 Use ``var`` to declare a variable and use ``let`` for a constant.

-The value of a variable can be assigned multiple times.
+The value of a variable can be assigned multiple times, but constants can have a value assigned only once.

 .. testcode:: var